karinnesagir/Professional-README-Generator/output/newREADME.md

   * [Questions](#-Contact-Information)

   # Installation
-  b
+  Installation instructions
   # Usage
-  b
+  Usage
   # License
-  Apache 2.0
+  MIT
-  * This project is licensed under the Apache 2.0 license.
-For more information on the Apache 2.0 license, please use the following link: https://www.apache.org/licenses/LICENSE-2.0.
+  * This project is licensed under the MIT license.
+For more information on the MIT license, please use the following link: https://opensource.org/licenses/MIT.
   # Contributing
-  b
+  Contributing
   # Tests
-  b
+  Tests
   # Contact Information
   If you have any further questions, please contact me using the contact email below!
-  * GitHub Username: b
+  * GitHub Username: karinnesagir
-  * Contact Email: b
+  * Contact Email: myemail@gmail.com